 Parasitic Diseases include:

-Additionally, insects and pests are highly attracted to rotting food and piles of rubbish, thus they become vectors of diseases and viruses.
+Additionally, insects and pests are highly attracted to rotting food and piles of rubbish, thus, they become vectors of diseases and viruses.
 Disinfecting your household is a good habit, but it is essential to tend to your garbage frequently and make sure all of it is properly disposed of.

 Exposure to Landfills Influence Birth Weight and Cancer Risk

-International studies suggest that reproductive effects associated with landfill sites include low birth weights, even as worse as fetal and infant mortality.
+International studies suggest that reproductive effects associated with landfill sites include low birth weights, even worse as fetal and infant mortality.
 Furthermore, geographical comparative studies have investigated cancer mortality and incidence around active waste sites.

-The results imply the increased frequency of cancers, particularly the stomach, colon, and rectal cancer, around hazardous waste sites.
-While these studies lack chemical release data, it suggests that residences situated near hazardous rubbish tips are more exposed to several health risks than those living away from landfills.
+The results imply the increased frequency of cancers, particularly stomach, colon, and rectal cancer, around hazardous waste sites.
+While these studies lack chemical release data, it suggests that residences near hazardous rubbish tips are more exposed to several health risks than those living away from landfills.

 Gases Produced by Rubbish Causes Illnesses

-Heaps of rubbish overflowing the council bins aren’t only eyesores but they also emit harmful gases such as ammonia and sulphides that cause short to long-term health effects.
+Heaps of rubbish overflowing the council bins aren’t only eyesores but they also emit harmful gases such as ammonia and sulfides that cause short to long-term health effects.
 This includes headaches, insomnia, lung irritation, as well as severe chest pain.
 Similarly, the rubbish you dump produces massive amounts of greenhouse gases such as methane – contributing to the ever-increasing global warming.

 E-Waste Contains Hazardous Chemicals

 Exposure to chemicals that are present in your electronic waste can result in severe to fatal health hazards.
-Pollutants from e-waste such as lead, cadmium, and mercury can contaminate your body through inhalation, skin absorption, or ingestion.
+Pollutants from e-waste such as lead, cadmium, and mercury, can contaminate your body through inhalation, skin absorption, or ingestion.